INDAPlus20/AssignmentsInstructions/sockets-task-14/README.md

 ### 1. Make a Chat client/server!

-The main point of this week is to make a Server and Client that can communicate with each other using sockets.
+The main point of this week is to make a server and client that can communicate with each other using sockets.
 For this assignment, we want your server to support multiple clients, meaning that two (bonus assignment: or more) clients can connect and communicate with each other trough the server.

 ### 2. Improve your game(s)!

 If you want to you could add some form of multiplayer functionality to your games from last week.
-This could be to allow Player Vs Player, or you could do that as well as adding an ingame chat while playing multiplayer.
+This could be to allow player vs. player (PvP), or you could do that as well as adding an ingame chat while playing multiplayer.
 This option allows you to work alone or continue working with your partner from `task-12/13`

 ### 3. Regular task